 6. Issues with the DNS server

 By default, every website address you type on your computer is resolved using the DNS server maintained by your internet provider.
 Sometimes, the server might not be efficient enough to deal with all the requests it receives from customers’ computers.
 Thus, it fails to return the IP address for the websites.
-It can be one of the main reasons you’re not able to access a particular Internet site.
+It can be one of the main reasons you cannot access a particular Internet site.

-If you have something to add, tell us in the comments below.
+If you have something to add, let us know in the comments below.